 I became a tester (at Apple, in 1987) because I liked complaining and I liked discovering things.
 It was more social than coding was, with more variety in the schedule.
 At least, that’s always been my story.
 But as the years have passed, another factor has come into focus that I now think mattered more than the others: I felt needed.

-I was hired in as a test manager, not having had any previous experience as a manager or tester.
-This proves that a high school dropout can achieve anything if he never lets go of his dreams and also that our industry is a shambles that will let anyone have a go.
+I was hired as a test manager, not having had any previous experience as a manager or tester.
+This proves that a high school dropout can achieve anything if he never lets go of his dreams, and also that our industry is a shambles that will let anyone have a go.
 In my first days on the job, I asked about testing methodology and culture.
 The answers were shrugs or vague hyperbolic slogans (“Testers break stuff!”, “We stand for quality!”).
 Testers at Apple were offered no training.
 Nor were there any company-specific guides or manuals.
-Since no one else had already figured out how to be a testing craftsman, I decided to take on that job, myself.
+Since no one else had already figured out how to be a testing craftsman, I decided to take on that job myself.

 “Automatic test case generation can be invoked once a set of evaluation criteria has been defined.
 Depending on the strength (and cost) selection criteria specified by the user, the generator produces a set of test cases that meet the evaluation criteria within the indicated cost parameters.”
 (DeMillo 1991a)